fuxihao66/ExtraNetTRTInference/README.md

 # OnnxGeneration

-use to generate onnx for tensorrt infer
+This project is used to generate onnx for tensorrt infer.

+**Currently, only CUDA11.0 is supported.
+And CUDNN is also required to run TRT inference.**

 ###  Onnx Generate